PRK (Lasek) Eye Surgerylaser vision correction for non-LASIK candidates

 Can you get LASIK after PRK?

-Yes, it is possible to get LASIK after PRK.
+Yes, getting LASIK after PRK is possible.
 One factor to consider is the amount of corneal tissue removed during the PRK procedure.
 LASIK involves creating a flap in the cornea to access the underlying tissue.
 If too much tissue was removed during the PRK procedure, there might not be enough corneal tissue to create the flap for LASIK safely.
 Additionally, the shape of the cornea after PRK may not be suitable for LASIK, and other vision correction options may be recommended.

 Another factor to consider is the time since the PRK procedure.
-It's typically recommended to wait at least six months to a year after PRK before undergoing LASIK to allow the cornea to heal fully and stabilize.
+Waiting at least six months to a year after PRK before undergoing LASIK is recommended to allow the cornea to heal fully and stabilize.

 Can you get PRK with astigmatism?

 PRK may be a good option for individuals with mild to moderate astigmatism.
-In some cases, other types of refractive surgeries, such as LASIK may be recommended, depending on the severity and type of astigmatism, as well as other factors such as age, prescription, and overall eye health.
+In some cases, other types of refractive surgeries, such as LASIK, may be recommended, depending on the severity and type of astigmatism and other factors such as age, prescription, and overall eye health.

 Can you wear contacts after PRK?